COLLEGE OF PHYSICIANS & SURGEONS

 January 18, 2002

 I have obtained recent data on the incidence of infant male circumcision in several provinces.
-Data for Saskatchewan and Nova Scotia are presented below for purposes of comparison.
-The data were supplied by the provincial ministries of health, and reflect newborn circumcisions performed in hospitals.
+Data for New Brunswick and Nova Scotia are presented below for purposes of comparison.
+The data were supplied by the provincial departments of health, and reflect newborn circumcisions performed in hospitals.

-For the period 1992/93 to 1994/95 (I do not have more recent data for Newfoundland in my possession), the incidence of infant male circumcision appears to have been 40 to 60 times higher in Saskatchewan than in Newfoundland and Labrador.
+Based on the above data, the incidence of infant male circumcision is about 10 times higher in New Brunswick than in neighbouring Nova Scotia.
 Is this not a surprising degree of variability in a paediatric surgical intervention?
-Should physicians in different provinces not be following the same rules for operating on infants?
+Do physicians in different provinces not follow the same rules for operating on infants?

-Routine infant circumcision is not an insured service in any of the above provinces, having been de-insured in Newfoundland and Labrador on May 1, 1995, in Saskatchewan on August 1, 1996, and in Nova Scotia on January 20, 1997.
+Routine infant circumcision is not an insured service in either province, having been de-insured in New Brunswick on September 15, 1994, and in Nova Scotia on January 20, 1997.
 The recognized authority on child health in Canada, the Canadian Paediatric Society, recommends that newborn circumcision "should not be routinely performed."
-Does the relatively high use of this surgical procedure in Saskatchewan perhaps indicate that Saskatchewan physicians are not as up-to-date on the latest literature and guidelines on circumcision as physicians in other provinces?
+Does the ten-fold variability in the use of this procedure perhaps indicate that New Brunswick physicians are not as up-to-date on the latest literature and guidelines on circumcision as their colleagues next door in Nova Scotia?